aciderix/React-Eye-Tracker-V1/README.md

 This is a sophisticated web application that transforms your webcam into a real-time eye tracker.
 Using advanced facial landmark detection, it allows you to control a cursor on the screen simply by moving your eyes.
 The project serves as a powerful demonstration of what's possible with modern computer vision in the browser.

-![Demo GIF of gaze tracking]
-*(Here you could insert a GIF showing the calibration process and the gaze follower in action)*

 ---